 Various other things are important to get correct on the day:

-Tech: We need your GPX / GPS files so please use Komoot, Strava or similar.
-Routing will be done through a GPX file we give out 24h before the race.
-Our timing will be done by a simple stop watch with checking of your GPX file for the top 3 positions in each category.
-There are two checkpoints you will need your cards stamped.
-Otherwise you could try cutting corners and taking shortcuts but that will end up in very long walks over mountains.
+Tech: We need your GPX / GPS files and you must upload them to Strava.
+Routing will be done through a GPX file we give out 24h before the Challenge.
+Our timing is all done through Strava.
 We suggest you bring a well charged phone with wechat so you can chat with us if any problem.
 A small battery bank for phone or other charging is also nice to have.

 Spares – 2 tubes, pump and tools etc. Usual Stuff for a long self-supported ride.

-Food / Drink – Snacks and water will be provided at some stops and there are shops along the way.
+Food / Drink – Snacks, food, coffee and water will be provided at some stops.
 Nutrition and hydration will be key to how you perform on the day and should not be underestimated.

 Lights – Some people might need so best to bring.
 Flashlights can be bought from local stores along the way but really only as last resort.